Secure Email Archiving Service (SEAS)

 Email archiving vs. backups (why both exist)

 Backups are optimized for recovering systems to a point in time.
 Email archiving is optimized for long-term retention and fast search.
 In practice, organizations that rely on backups alone usually struggle with discovery requests, retention drift, and "who deleted the email?" problems.
+A backup can restore a mailbox to Tuesday, but it won't help you search across three years of correspondence to find a specific contract amendment.

 Common failure modes